6zHAOyi/BadVision/README.md

 # Stealthy Backdoor Attack in Self-supervised Vision Encoders for Large Vision Language Models

-This is the official PyTorch implementation of our paper "BadVision: Stealthy Backdoor Attack in Self-supervised Vision Encoders for Large Vision Language Models".
+This is the official PyTorch implementation of paper "BadVision: Stealthy Backdoor Attack in Self-supervised Vision Encoders for Large Vision Language Models".

 ## Table of Contents